worldline/ProSA/CONTRIBUTING.md

 ## Developer Certificate of Origin

-As with other CNCF projects, ProSA has adopted a [Developers Certificate of Origin (DCO)](https://developercertificate.org/).
+ProSA projects use a [Developers Certificate of Origin (DCO)](https://developercertificate.org/).
 A DCO is a lightweight way for a developer to certify that they wrote or otherwise have the right to submit code or documentation to a project.

 The sign-off is a simple line at the end of the explanation for a commit.
 All commits need to be signed.
 Your signature certifies that you wrote the patch or otherwise have the right to contribute